danieltjw/aifutures/README.md

 - _This will need to be edited to make more human-readable_
     - The short term focus is to prepare for possibly needing to communicate with Friendly I-AGI in the next few decades
 - _Only a limited space of possibilities have been explored and there is still a long list of edge-cases to work through_
+    - The author is a single individual satisfying his intellectual curiosity by reading the latest research papers and imagining the philosophy of the future
         - The author's tentative stance may change in light of more information

 ---